PolkachuIntern/aptos-operator/node_migration.md

 1. Testnet vfd: AMD and 1TB

 We have a mix of Intel and AMD chips, just to keep it interesting.
 Intel chips are proved to perform during the testnet, so we keep them as validator servers.
 AMD chips are more common in cloud data centers, so we want to run them just for the sake of it.

+Finally, we have a spare server, ready to step in at any moment.

+1. Spare Server: AMD and 1TB

 ## Scenarios of Node Migration